mahdeslami11/Attack-vc/README.md

     https://github.com/gavin-keli/Defend_Attacks_on_Voice_Auth#defend_attacks_on_voice_auth

- 4.The result of changing and improving the code
+4. The result of changing and improving the code

     As described in the project process, existing audio adversarial attacks allow an adversary to capture the user's entire audio input and also create adversarial disruptions.
 To overcome these attacks, a new model was presented, in which we actually designed a kind of protection against sound attacks and implemented it.